puru-khedre/EverPeak-training/blockchain/docs/blockchain-basics-1.md

 ## Cryptography

-As we know that the blockchain is shared ledger so the privacy of data is main concern.
-Here comes the importance of **cryptographic algorithms** to encrypt transactions.
+As we know that the blockchain is shared ledger so the security and privacy of data is main concern.
+Here comes the importance of **cryptographic algorithms** to encrypt data

+Some of the uses of cryptography in blockchain:

+- Digital signatures
+- Public & Private keys
+- Creating addresses
+- Used by consensus mechanisms
+- Secure transactions
+- Encrypt/Decrypt data

+## Consensus Protocols

+This are the set of rules that allows participants in a decentralized networks, like a blockchain, to agree on the **state of the network** and **validity of transactions**.
+These protocols ensure that all participants come to a common understanding of the data in a network without the need for any **central authority**.

+Some of the famous protocols:

+- **PoW** (proof of work)
+- **PoS** (proof of stake)
+- **PoH** (proof of history)

+## Wallets

+Wallets are digital tools or software applications that allow individuals to securely store, manage and interact with their crypto assets.

+They provide a way for users to store and manage their private keys, which are needed to access and manage their assets on blockchain.

+## Smart Contracts

+Smart contracts are self-executing, programmable agreements that run on blockchain technology.
+They are designed to automatically enforce and execute the terms of a contract when predefined conditions or criteria are met.
+Smart contracts are a key feature of blockchain platforms like Ethereum, Solana etc.